Glee Club Auditions – Frequently Asked Questions

 While the Glee Club is primarily an undergraduate institution, anyone at Penn (including grad students and staff) who can commit to our schedule of rehearsals and performances is eligible to join.
-For musical reasons, the chorus is only open to male singers; however, females as well as males are valued members and are welcome to join the Club as accompanists, band members, or members of the technical staff.
+For the first time in its history, the chorus is open to all singers, and people of all gender identities are also welcome to join the Club as accompanists, band members, or members of the technical staff.

-Potential singers are asked to sing 30 seconds of a song.
-The song should accurately reflect their style and range, although it is perfectly okay to perform something as simple as “Happy Birthday!”
-In addition, auditionees should be prepared to sight-read music.
-However, the ability to sight-read music is certainly not a prerequisite for membership.
-There will also be a dance audition.
+After conducting a range test, we ask potential singers to sing thirty seconds of a song.
+The song should accurately reflect their style and range, although it is perfectly okay to perform something as simple as “Happy Birthday to You!”
+We also ask auditionees to perform a tonal memory exercise, though this exercise is certainly not a prerequisite for membership.
+There will also be a simple dance audition.
 To conclude, there will be a brief and casual interview to get to know auditionees better.

 The President and Director of the Glee Club are in the audition room for all singing auditions.

-What will auditions for instrumentalists (as accompanists and as Band members) consist of?
+What is the audition process like for instrumentalists (as accompanists and as Band members)?

-Potential Glee Club instrumentalists are asked to play 30 seconds of a song, which should accurately reflect their style and proficiency.
-Additionally, there will be a short interview to get to know the auditionee.
+We ask potential Glee Club instrumentalists to play 30 seconds of a song, which should accurately reflect their style and proficiency.
+There may also be sight-reading exercises and improvisational exercises depending on your instrument.
+Additionally, there will be a short interview to get to know auditionees better.

 Band auditions will involve our Band Director, along with the President and Director.

-Email our Band Director, Will Drobnick, for more information!
+Email our Band Director, Tomoki Tashiro, for more information!

 What is it like to be a member of the Penn Glee Club Band?

 The Penn Glee Club Band (PGCB) is crucial to maintaining the musical excellence of the Penn Glee Club, as well as creating friendships among our members.
-Truly, the PGCB has established itself as central to the not only the Brotherhood, but the performances of the Club, both as accompaniment to production numbers and in its own performances.
+Truly, the PGCB has established itself as central to not only the Brotherhood but the performances of the Club, both as an accompaniment to production numbers and in its performances outside of Club events.
 In addition to the Club’s Fall and Spring Shows, the PGCB performs around campus and in the city, at events ranging from sorority formals and clubs to Spring Fling.

 Technical interviews will be led by our Technical Director, with the President and Director also in attendance.

-The potential tech member will be asked about his or her interest both in the Club and in the technical aspects of theater.
+We ask the potential tech member about their interest both in the Club and in the technical aspects of theater.
 As a Glee Club tech, one can work with sound, lights, set, costumes, and props as designers, as well as managing the chorus as stage management.